Italy Digital Nomad Visa: Requirements and How To Apply

-Imagine working on your laptop with a view of Rome's ancient rooftops and the scent of espresso all around you.
-Or maybe you'd prefer taking a video call from a Tuscan farmhouse overlooking the rolling hills, or a quiet café on the Amalfi Coast.
+Imagine working on your laptop with a view of Rome's ancient rooftops or taking a video call from a quiet café on the Amalfi Coast.

-For digital nomads, this dream is now within reach thanks to Italy's new Digital Nomad Visa.
-Italy recognizes that the way we work is changing and their visa welcomes remote workers like you, granting a whole year to experience la dolce vita (with the option to renew!).
+For digital nomads, this dream is now within reach thanks to Italy's new Digital Nomad Visa, granting a whole year to experience la dolce vita (with the option to renew!).

-This article is your guide to everything you need to know.
-We'll cover eligibility, how to apply, and even insider tips to experience the best of Italy as a digital nomad.
+This article is your guide to everything you need to know about this permit, including eligibility criteria, how to apply, and even insider tips to experience the best of Italy as a digital nomad.

 Ready to blend your work life with the magic of Italy?
 Let's dive in and make this dream a reality!